 There isn’t treasure buried in the sand in Treasure Island, Florida, but the golden sand sparkles as the warm water washes over the shoreline.
 The area is known for its sunny weather, and it’s great for parasailing on the waters of the Gulf of Mexico.
 If you get tired of the beach, make the short drive to the Salvador Dali Museum in St. Petersburg or Bush Gardens in Tampa.
 Also consider staying at one of the many beachfront hotels in Treasure Island, such as Residence Inn by Marriott St. Petersburg.

 Enjoy the Sand and Slots in Atlantic City

 Atlantic City, New Jersey, has a long history as a beach resort town.
 From the time the first Atlantic City hotel appeared in the 1800s, the town has been based around tourism and its famed beach.
 The tallest lighthouse in New Jersey resides here as well.
-Today, this city is more famous for its boardwalk and high-rise casinos.
+Today, this city is more famous for its boardwalk and new-niche high-rise pay by mobile casinos – the fad of the 2010s decade.
 It’s considered the Las Vegas of the East Coast of the U.S. However, gambling hasn’t always been part of the Atlantic City boardwalk.
 It was legalized here in 1976 and has grown as a main tourist draw since then.
 Avoid the boardwalk crowds, though, by staying at The Chelsea.